market report header.jpg

 COFFEE

 The coffee market is unsettled.
-Coffee prices hit a new high this week after tariffs threatened rattled nerves in the coffee market.
+Concerns over tariffs could result in price increases this year.
 Columbia is the third largest coffee-producing country in the world behind Brazil and Vietnam.
 Coffee prices are expected to continue soaring due to adverse weather in both Brazil and Vietnam.
 Drought and higher temperatures in Brazil during the fruit development and filling period caused Arabica and Robusta yields to fall below initial projections.
 Price increases on coffee should be expected to continue throughout 2025.

 IMPORTS